darylljann/styleguide/pages/css.md

 /**
  * Grid cells
  *
  * No explicit width by default.
-Extend with `.cell-n` classes.
+Extend with `.cell--n` modifier classes.
  *
  * 1. Set the inter-cell spacing
  * 2. Reset white-space inherited from `.grid`